KINGSABRI/creds-harvester/README.md

 - Parameter id for user is: UserName
 - Parameter id for pass is: Password
+- Change the "Action" attributes to be `"/login"`  as of we have in the login.rb file
 #### Step #3
 Go edit `login.rb` script and add the parameter ID's
 ```ruby